pdralston/puttingLeague/docs/tech_design_template.md

 - **Teams** participate in multiple **Matches**
 - **Matches** belong to one **Tournament** and reference two **Teams**
 - **Ace_Pot** tracks all balance changes over time, optionally linked to tournaments
-- **Tournament_Registrations** links players to tournaments with ace pot buy-in status
+- **Tournament_Registrations** links players to t7ournaments with ace pot buy-in status

 ## Indexes for Performance